hhursev/recipe-scrapers/docs/how-to-develop-scraper.md

 Each of the fields in this file has the same name as the related scraper function.
 You will need to add the correct output from the scraper to each of these fields.

-If the scraper implements any of the optional functions listed in the [Scraper Functions guide](in-depth-guide-scraper-functions.md), then you should add the appropriate fields to the testjson file.
+If the scraper implements any of the optional functions listed in the [Scraper Functions guide](in-depth-guide-scraper-functions.md), then you should add the appropriate fields to the json file.

 In some cases, a scraper is not able to support one or more of the mandatory functions because the website doesn't provide the information.
-In these cases, remove the field from the testjson file.
+In these cases, remove the field from the json file.
 What will happen is that the test case will check to see if the scraper raises an exception if any of the unsupported functions are called.

 You can check whether your scraper is passing the tests by running